 Best Airbnb in Wellington: Stylish Cottage

 Airbnb Plus is a selection of the website’s most stylish apartments – and all of them come with excellent customer reviews!
 This lavish pad in the Mount Victoria area of the city is well connected to the city centre, whilst still enjoying a peaceful neighborhood where you can unwind at the end of the day.
-Sleeping up to two people, this would be a great pad for solo travellers and couples.VIEW ON AIRBNB
+Sleeping up to two people, this would be a great pad for couples and solo travelers in New Zealand.

 Best Hostel in Wellington: The Dwellington

 The Dwellington aims to go above and beyond your usual expectations of a hostel and bring a touch of luxury to your backpacking experience!
 With vast common areas, the Dwellington has a social focus that includes tennis courts, a cinema room and a huge communal dining and cooking area.
-The dorms are equally spacious, and a complimentary breakfast is included.VIEW ON HOSTELWORLD
+The dorms are equally spacious, and a complimentary breakfast is included making it a real good choice for backpacker accommodation in Wellington.

 Best Hotel in Wellington: U Boutique